KoBeWi/Hedgewars-Theme-Editor-3/README.md

 ## Running the source

-You will need to download Godot **3.5** to run the editor from source.
+You will need to download Godot to run the editor from source (current stable version or newer).
 You can get it from the [official website](https://godotengine.org/).

 To edit the project, either run `godot -e` inside the project directory or add the Theme Editor to Project Manager on Godot startup.